PreventRansomware/PreventRansomware/docs/Initial Compromise/Stolen Credentials.md

 ### Updating your approach to passwords.

-Traditional password policies such as _Eight characters, one special character, one uppercase character and forced expiry_ are no longer in favour because, in reality, they force users to set weak and easy to guess passwords.
+Traditional password policies such as _Eight characters, one special character, one uppercase character and forced expiry_ are no longer in favor because, in reality, they force users to set weak and easy to guess passwords.
 Old password policies like this are now considered _password anti-patterns._

-- **Regular password expiry** - Regularly making a user change their password does more bad than good because it forces the user into predictable patterns as they have to make their password memorable and accepted by the password often narrowly defined password policy.
+- **Regular password expiry** - Regularly making a user change their password does more bad than good because it forces them into predictable patterns as they have to make their password memorable and accepted by the often narrowly defined password policy.
 A user’s password might currently be: “Summer69!” then, when the 90-day expiry comes around, it could be changed to “Summer420!”

 Microsoft has this to say: